KendrickPC/vagrantMarch2018/README.md

 # Taipei Hair Salon Web App

 ## About
 This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
 OAuth2 provides authentication for further CRUD functionality on the application.
-Currently OAuth2 is implemented for Google Accounts, but not working properly for Facebook Accounts.

 ## In This Repo
 This project has one main Python module `app.py` which runs the Flask application.
 A SQL database is created using the `database_setup.py` module and you can populate the database with test data using `database_init.py`.